Privacy Information

 The Organization may use your personal information to:

-• Provide and improve our Internet Sites, Apps, products, and services.
-This may include: (i) customizing them to your preferences or interests, making them more compatible with your technology, or otherwise making them easier to use; (ii) maintaining the security of and otherwise protecting them; and (iii) developing new Organization Internet Sites, Apps, products and services.
+- Provide and improve our Internet Sites or Apps, products, and services.
+This may include: (i) customizing them to your preferences or interests, making them more compatible with your technology, or otherwise making them easier to use; (ii) maintaining the security of and otherwise protecting them; and (iii) developing new Organization Internet Sites or Apps, products and services.

 When the Organization May Share Your Personal Information

-The Organization will not disclose your personal information except as described here:
+The Organization may disclose your personal information in the following ways:

-• The Organization may also share your personal information with third parties we hire to perform support services for us.
+- The Organization may also share your personal information with Business Partners we hire to perform support services for us.
 These third parties are required to use the personal information we share with them only to perform services on our behalf and to treat your personal information in compliance with all applicable privacy and data protection laws.

-• In some cases, the Organization may share your personal information with third parties who partner with us to collaborate on research projects or to provide products and services to our clients, such as distributors.
-If so, we will require our Business Partners to use that information in a manner consistent with this Policy and all applicable privacy and data protection laws.
+- In some cases, the Organization may share your personal information with Business Partners who partner with us to collaborate on research projects or to provide products and services to our clients, such as distributors.
+If so, we will require such Business Partners to use that information in a manner consistent with this Policy and all applicable privacy and data protection laws.

-• The Organization may share your personal information with third parties when we have a good faith belief that disclosure is necessary: (i) to comply with a law, regulation, court order, or other legal process; (ii) to detect, prevent, and respond to fraud, intellectual property infringement, violation of our contracts or agreements, violation of law, or other misuse of Organization Internet Sites, Apps, products or services; (iii) to protect the Organization’s rights or property or yours or others’ health, safety, welfare, rights, or property; or (iv) under similar circumstances.
+- The Organization may share your personal information with third parties when we have a good faith belief that disclosure is necessary: (i) to comply with a law, regulation, court order, or other legal process; (ii) to detect, prevent, and respond to fraud, intellectual property infringement, violation of our contracts or agreements, violation of law, or other misuse of Organization Internet Sites or Apps, products or services; (iii) to protect the Organization’s rights or property or your or others’ health, safety, welfare, rights, or property; or (iv) to serve purposes similar to those in (i)-(iii).
 If such an event occurs, we will take appropriate steps to protect your personal information.

 Security of Your Personal Information

-Your personal information will generally be stored in the Organization’s databases or databases maintained by our service providers.
-Many of these databases are stored on servers located in the United States.
-The Organization takes appropriate measures, by contract or otherwise, to provide adequate protection for personal information that is disclosed to a third party or transferred to another country, including transfers within the Organization.
+Your personal information in the Organization’s custody will generally be stored in the Organization’s databases or databases maintained by our service providers on servers located in the United States.
+The Organization takes commercially reasonable measures, including by contract or otherwise, to provide protection for personal information that is disclosed to a third party, including transfers within the Organization.

 The Organization maintains reasonable safeguards to protect the confidentiality, security and integrity of your personal information.
 Although we use security measures to help protect your personal information against unauthorized disclosure, misuse, or alteration, as is the case with all computer networks linked to the Internet, we cannot guarantee the security of information provided over the Internet and will not be responsible for breaches of security beyond our reasonable control.